JamesDodd1/Uni_Projects/Advanced Programming/README.md

 # Advanced Programming Coursework

 ### Requirements
-To create a dashboard for a train containing 3 different types of display indicators containing:
+To create a dashboard for a train containing 3 different types of display indicators and running a simulated journey

+### Key Features
 * Inheritance & interfaces
 * JUnit Testing
 * Design Patterns